Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature

-Experiments on the classification model and the full retrieve-and-rerank pipeline utilize the directional comparison task between \textit{query} and \textit{source} documents, evaluated using 5-fold cross-validation on the 545 verified positive pairs.
+\section{Evaluation Metrics}

-\subsection{Evaluation Metrics}
+The classification model and the full retrieve-and-rerank pipeline are evaluated on the same directional comparison task between \textit{query} and \textit{source} documents, using 5-fold cross-validation over the 1,490 verified positive pairs.

-Unlike standard information retrieval tasks that focus on ranking top-$k$ candidates, our objective is to classify the entire set of possible links between the query and source documents.
-Since many text segments in the query document do not have a true positive match in the source document, we require metrics that account for the correct rejection of non-links (true negatives).
-Consequently, we define $N = \text{TP} + \text{FP} + \text{FN} + \text{TN}$ as the total number of text segment pairs and introduce the following error-based metrics to align more closely with the practical constraints of philological workflows.
+Unlike standard information retrieval tasks that focus on ranking top-$k$ candidates, our objective is to classify the full set of possible links between the query and source documents.
+Because many query segments have no true positive match in the source document, evaluation must reward the correct rejection of non-links as well as the recovery of attested references.
+We therefore define $N = \text{TP} + \text{FP} + \text{FN} + \text{TN}$ as the total number of text-segment pairs and use the following error-based metrics, which better match the practical constraints of philological workflows.

 \begin{itemize}[leftmargin=10pt, itemsep=1pt,topsep=10pt] \item \textbf{Segment-Misclassification Rate (SMR):} defined as the fraction of all query-source pairs that were misclassified.
 This serves as a global error rate.
 Values range from $0$ (perfect retrieval) to $1$ (complete failure).